vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

 4. Leverage the natural language understanding and reasoning capabilities of the Azure OpenAI. to generate a response to the initial prompt.
 5. Save both the user prompt and the corresponding OpenAI response in a MongoDB collection.
 This collection will serve as the context  for subsequent follow-up questions and conversations.

 To facilitate this process, the data intended for search needs to be segmented and embedded for vector search.
-The upcoming section illustrates the utilization of LangChain librarie
+The upcoming section illustrates the utilization of LangChain libraries.

-### Prepare data and create index for vector search in Azure Cosmos DB for MongoDB vCore
+### Prepare data and create index for vector search
 Create a python virtual environment and install required packages.
 ```
 python -m venv .venv